 Remember when you were a kid and you played and played for hours and time didn’t exist?
 You were lost, blissfully lost, in the flow of life.
 Be there for a moment.
 Small feet in the sand.
 Sound of the surf.
 Or maybe just you and a sketch book, graphite on your fingertips.
 Linger there.
-Listen for messages. promo code for lifelock
+Listen for messages. real money slots for android phones

 Going back to the kingdom of childhood is one way to retrieve a dream of who you might become, or who you always were but somehow left behind.
 You lived completely by your nature.
 Barefoot, preferably.
 When a fancy took hold, time became elastic or disappeared altogether like wonder bubbles hitting the pavement.